Baked Lamb Chops with Polenta

 What is polenta?

 Polenta is made from yellow corn meal and is similar to grits.
-However grits are usually made from white corn and served for breakfast, like cheesy grits casserole, while polenta is always made from yellow corn and typically served at other meals.
+However, grits are usually made from white corn and served for breakfast.
+Polenta is a versatile base for many flavors, sauces and cheeses.
+Cooked polenta gets firm as it cools, making it ideal for slicing and frying.

 Lamb Chops with Goat Cheese Polenta served on dinner plate with asparagus

 When I was in France for a month I ate a lot of lamb and it was amazing!
 It’s served far less often here in the US but I urge you to put this recipe on your to-do list.
-There’s a depth of flavor here that is unique and elevated.
+There’s a depth of flavor in this lamb chops and polenta recipe that is unique and elevated.

 Lamb Chops with Goat Cheese Polenta recipe